Marzuh/1ot/README.md

 # About

-Weather forecast application that consist from two independent modules.
+Weather forecast application which consists of two independent modules.
 Web - for frontend and Background for backend.
 Used technologies: Springboot3, Java17, node20, vue3, postgres16, luquibase.

 # How to run the project